ocoffey/csc-211-su18/assignments/a02/readme.md

 This assignment is to be completed individually.
 You are not allowed to share your answers with other students.
 The assignment is worth a total of 100 points.
 If you have any questions, visit us during office hours and/or post those questions on [Piazza](https://piazza.com) using the appropriate folder tag.

+> Do not use a computer for solving the questions below

 ## Number Representation (Signed Integers and Floating Point Numbers)

 1. For each of the following integers, indicate their bit representation using 8 bits and two's complement.
 If overflow happens, show the resulting bits and write *overflow* respectively: